Kalunge/educative-java/src/collections/notes.md

 ## Fetching all the values from HashMap
 if we need to fetch all the values stored in a HashMap, we can use the ```values()``` method.
 This method returns a Collection containing all the values present in the Map.

+## Checking if the HashMap is empty
+we can check if the HashMap is empty using the ```isEmpty()``` method.
+This method returns true if the Map does not have any elements and returns false if the Map has soe elements.